oat-sa/taohub-articles/forge/Developer Guide/join-the-testing-effort.md

 password : alpha\
 **All data on this instance are removed regularly.**

-Here we host the very latest version of TAO, this version gathers the very last features that have been developed and which have not been tested yet.
-It is updated from Subversion and reinstalled regularly, many work in progress may break some features.
+Here we host the latest version of TAO, this version gathers the last features that have been developed and which have not been tested yet.
+It is updated from Subversion and reinstalled regularly, many works in progress may break some features.

 beta
 ----